atomanyih/analog-synth/LOG.md

 something to check out: retrieving waveform on each render is ? -- seemed to lose a few fps there

+I moved a function up a couple levels and lost 10fps what gives

 #### types
 I miss elm types with switch statements